On the Maximal Size of Irredundant Generating Sets in Lie Groups and Algebraic Groups

 \section{Introduction}

 Let $G$ be a topological group.
 We say a subset $X\subset G$ is \textit{generating }if the only closed subgroup of $G$ containing $X$ is $G$.
-If $X$ admits a proper subset that is still generating, we call it \emph{redundant}, and otherwise \textit{irredundant}.
-We are interested in the maximal possible size of finite irredundant generating sets in $G$ may be is measured by the \textit{redundancy rank}
+If $X$ admits a proper subset that is still generating, we call it \textit{redundant}, and otherwise \textit{irredundant}.
+How large irredundant generating sets in $G$ may be is measured by the \textit{redundancy rank}

-Estimating the value of $\rr(G)$ has been well-studied, but mostly in the case $G$ is finite \cite{harper2023maximal,lucchini2021bounding,gill2023irredundant,jambor2013minimal,whiston2002maximal}.
+Estimating the value of $\rr(G)$ has been well-studied, but mostly in the case $G$ is finite \cites{diaconis1998walks}{harper2023maximal}{lucchini2021bounding}{gill2023irredundant}{jambor2013minimal}{whiston2002maximal}.
 For infinite $G$, the most basic problem is to determine whether $\rr(G)$ is finite.
-For example, it is an amusing exercise to show that $\rr(\Z)=\infty$.
+For example, it is not hard to see that $\rr(\Z)=\infty$.
 In general, however, the question of finiteness quickly becomes very challenging, let alone obtaining effective bounds.